Barbara

 five-acre paradise which was our home for five years.

-Barbara also paints in watercolours and oils, and some of her paintings
+Barbara also painted in watercolours and oils, and some of her paintings

 can be previewed online.
 Scroll down for more.